The Committee's Purpose

 - Annually recommend to the Board, following the annual general meeting of stockholders, committee membership, and chairs and review periodically with the Board committee rotation practices.
 Furthermore, recommend to the Board, as needed, the formation of ad hoc committees of the Board to deal with specific issues as well as the membership and chairs of ad hoc committees and for the assignment of specific tasks to individual members of the Board.

-- Periodically review the Board’s leadership structure, recommend changes to the Board as appropriate, and make recommendations to the Board’s independent directors regarding the appointment and duties of the lead independent director.
+- Periodically review the Board’s leadership structure, recommend changes to the Board as appropriate, and make recommendations to the Board’s independent directors regarding the appointment and duties of the Board chair and, whenever the chair is not an independent director, the lead independent director.

 Committee Meetings, Support, Delegation and Evaluation